AlexandreQuach/alexandre-quach-public/index.md

 ## About

-I specialize in **augmented collective intelligence**, helping organizations engineer more effective collaborative systems.
+I specialize in **augmented collective intelligence**, helping organizations engineer more effective collaborative systems, using methods, AI, and any relevant capabilities.
 As an "Executive Preparation coach," I prepare leaders working through systems and indirect influence to create sustainable change.

 ### Core Focus
 - **Collective Intelligence Architecture**: Designing systems that amplify quality and speed of both group decision-making and collective execution